Indianapolis Water Quality at a Glance

 Diverse Water Sources

-- Groundwater Wells: Network of deep wells (40% of supply) accessing the glacial aquifer system, providing naturally filtered water with consistent quality and temperature.
+- Groundwater Wells: Network of deep wells providing supplementary water supply, accessing groundwater sources with consistent quality and temperature.

 - Source Water Protection: Comprehensive watershed management programs including buffer zone maintenance, agricultural best practices partnerships, and regular source water assessments.